Introduction to Strong Workforce Program

 To develop more workforce opportunity and lift low-wage workers into living-wage jobs, California took a bold step in 2016 to create one million more middle-skill workers.
 At the recommendation of the California Community College Board of Governors, the Governor and Legislature approved the Strong Workforce Program, adding a new annual recurring investment of $248 million to spur career education (CE) in the nation’s largest workforce development system of 113 colleges.

-Grouped into seven areas targeting student success, career pathways, workforce data and outcomes, curriculum, CE faculty, regional coordination and funding, this leading-edge state economic development program is driven by “more and better” CE.
+Grouped into areas targeting student success, career pathways, workforce data and outcomes, curriculum, CE faculty, regional coordination and funding, this leading-edge state economic development program is driven by “more and better” CE.
 The “more” is increasing the number of students enrolled in programs leading to high-demand, high-wage jobs.
 The “better” is improving program quality, as evidenced by more students completing or transferring programs, getting employed or improving their earnings.

 The Strong Workforce Program focuses on data-driven outcomes rather than activities, along with an emphasis on innovation and risk-taking.
 In this way, colleges can be more responsive to labor market conditions and student outcomes.
 CE Data Unlocked, a component of the program, helps colleges use CE data to strengthen regional workforce plans by furthering local processes like program review, accreditation, and integrated planning.